-- Generic metadata schemas, such as Dublin Core, tend to be easy to use and widely adopted, but often need to be expanded in order to cover more specific information.
+- Generic metadata schemes, such as Dublin Core, tend to be easy to use and widely adopted, but often need to be expanded in order to cover more specific information.

-- Discipline-specific schemas, such as MIAPPE, have a much richer vocabulary and structure, but tend to be highly specialized and only understandable by researchers in that area.
+- Discipline-specific schemes, such as MIAPPE, have a much richer vocabulary and structure, but tend to be highly specialized and only understandable by researchers in that discipline.
 The European Nucleotide Archive (ENA) developed sample checklists to meet the needs of different research communities to describe biological samples.

 Data repositories can use:

-The RDA keeps an open knowledge base on research metadata standards along with the repositories that use them.
-Repositories can be selected based on metadata standard by using re3data.org.
+The RDA keeps an open knowledge base on research standard metadata along with the repositories that use them.
+Repositories can be selected based on standard metadata by using re3data.org.

 Some repositories have decided that current standards do not fit their metadata needs, and so they have created their own requirements.
-Information about a specific metadata schema required by a data repository should be found on the repository’s website, usually under the “Help” or “Submit” section.
-Moreover, lists of Repository-Developed metadata schemas can be found on DCC and RDA websites.
+Information about a specific metadata scheme required by a data repository should be found on the repository’s website, usually under the “Help” or “Submit” section.
+Moreover, lists of repository-developed metadata schemes can be found on DCC and RDA websites.

 Since data repositories can require that submitted datasets must be described according to a specific metadata scheme, it is recommended to consider in what repository your data could be published already at the beginning of your project.
 Knowing what metadata will be required allows you to easily keep track of all that information, while collecting the data or performing the experiments.